lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

      ldap:
        userBaseDn: "<base-dn-for-search>"

-By default, this will get the name (from the ``displayName`` attribute) and the email (from the ``mail`` attribute) from LDAP instead of the ID token.
+By default, this will get the name from the ``displayName`` attribute, the email (from the ``mail`` attribute, the UID from the ``uidNumber`` attribute, and the primary GID from the ``gidNumber`` attribute.
+These attribute names be overridden; see below.
-If either have multiple values, the first one will be used.
+If any have multiple values, the first one will be used.

-To also obtain the numeric UID from LDAP, add ``uidAttr: "uidNumber"`` to the LDAP configuration.
-(Replace ``uidNumber`` with some other attribute if your LDAP directory stores the numeric UID elsewhere.)
-As with the other attributes, if this attribute has multiple values, the first one will be used.

-To obtain the primary GID from LDAP, add ``gidAttr: "gidNumber"`` to the LDAP configuration.
-(Replace ``gidNumber`` with some other attribute if your LDAP directory stores the primary GID elsewhere.)
-As with the other attributes, if this attribute has multiple values, the first one will be used.
 If this GID does not match the GID of any of the user's groups, the corresponding group will be looked up in LDAP by GID and added to the user's group list.
 This handles LDAP configurations where only supplemental group memberships are recorded in LDAP, and the primary group membership is recorded only via the user's GID.

-If this configuration is not given but user private groups is enabled with ``addUserGroup: true``, the primary GID will be set to the same as the UID (which is the GID of the synthetic user private group).
+If ``config.ldap.gidAttr`` is set to null or the primary GID is missing from LDAP, but user private groups is enabled with ``addUserGroup: true``, the primary GID will be set to the same as the UID.
+This is the same as the GID of the synthetic user private group.
-Otherwise, the primary GID will be left unset.
+Otherwise, the primary GID will be left unset, which may break applications that require a primary GID.

+If :ref:`Firestore support <firestore>` is enabled, the UID and GID in LDAP are ignored and Gafaelfawr allocates UIDs and GIDs from Firestore instead.

 You may need to set the following additional options under ``config.ldap`` depending on your LDAP schema: